 How would the CFIA respond to an outbreak of Hendra virus in Canada?

 Canada's emergency response strategy in the event of an outbreak of Hendra virus would be to:

-- eradicate the disease; and
+- eliminate the disease; and

 - re-establish Canada's disease-free status as quickly as possible.

 In an effort to eliminate Hendra virus, the CFIA may employ some or all of the following disease control methods: